Deadly winter storm to unleash more snow, wind and rain in Northeast as power outages spread - KESQ

 • Fierce winds continue: Over 100 million people are under wind alerts from the Mississippi to the Southeast and up the East Coast.
 “Strong winds with gusts in excess of 55 mph are likely to cause numerous power outages and moderate to major coastal flooding in the Mid-Atlantic and New England,” the weather service said.

-• Heavy downpours fuel flood fears: Widespread heavy rainfall will likely lead to significant river and flash flooding from the western Carolinas to the Mid-Atlantic and Northeast, with “numerous” flash floods possible.
-Areas most at risk of flash floods are the western Carolinas, and the region from Virginia through southern New York and into Connecticut to Rhode Island, the National Weather Service said.
-Rescuers performed multiple water rescues across Maryland Tuesday, and city officials in Annapolis, Maryland’s capital, were expecting floodwaters to reach a “historic” 5 feet, authorities said.
+• Heavy downpours fuel flood fears: Widespread heavy rainfall will likely lead to significant river and flash flooding from the western Carolinas to the Mid-Atlantic and Northeast, with “numerous” flash floods possible from Virginia through southern New York, Connecticut and Rhode Island, the National Weather Service said.
+Multiple rivers were already at major flood stage along the Eastern US early Wednesday, including in Pennsylvania and New Jersey, according to the weather service.
+In Maryland, city officials in Annapolis, the state’s capital, were expecting floodwaters to reach a “historic” 5 feet, authorities said Tuesday.

 • Rain in major cities: Several major metropolitan areas along the East Coast could see flooding, including New York City and Philadelphia where rainfall of 2 to 4 inches is possible.